elmerucr/MC6809/README.md

 mc6809::mc6809(bus_read r, bus_write w)
 ```

-The constructor takes two function pointers that either read and write one byte to memory.
+The constructor takes two function pointers that respectively read and write one byte to memory.
 The prototypes are as follows:

 ```cpp
 uint8_t read(uint16_t address);